seosmmbusiness/multilang-laravel-kit/README.md

 - Added 'laravel-mix-compress'
 - Updated NPM deps
 - Updated project to Laravel 9
+- Added GA4 script to header as an example

 Version 1.1
 - Added 'laravel-cookie-consent' to comply with GDPR law.
 - Added a script that checks the cookie created by 'laravel-cookie-consent' if user accepts cookies.